HandsOnDataViz/book/embed/iframe-github/README.md

 1) First, create a web page that supports iFrame embed codes.
 If you don't know what that means or don't yet have a personal website, go back to the previous tutorial, [Create a Simple Web Page with GitHub Pages](../github-pages), or see the video and step-by-step instructions below.

-2) Second, copy the iframe code from your data visualization.
+2) Second, copy or create an iframe code from your data visualization.
 Go back to the previous tutorial, [Copy an iframe code from a Google Sheets interactive chart](../iframe-google-sheets), or see the video and step-by-step instructions below.

 3) Third, embed (or paste) the iframe code into your website.
 The video and instructions below show how to paste an iframe from a Google Sheets interactive chart into a simple web page with GitHub Pages.